Principal Investigator

 Fernanda Dias Paes Landim

 I am an undergrad student in Biology at the Univeristy of São Paulo, with a deep interest in the mass extinctions of the South American megafauna.
 Currently, I am working on a project that investigates the extinction patterns of sloths (Folivora) throughout the group's entire evolutionary history.
-Project funded by FAPESP.
+Project funded by FAPESP and CNPq.

 Gabriela Karam Gama